vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-deployment-on-sap.md

 > For more information about support distributions, see [Use eBPF-based sensor for Microsoft Defender for Endpoint on Linux](linux-support-ebpf.md).
 >

-Here are some important point abotu SAP applications on Linux Server:
+Here are some important point about SAP applications on Linux Server:

 - SAP only supports Suse, Redhat, and Oracle Linux.
 Other distributions aren't supported for SAP S4 or NetWeaver applications.
 - Suse 15.x, Redhat 9.x and Oracle Linux 9.x are strongly recommended.
 The supported distributions include all common Linux distributions but not Suse 12.x.